Madhurichennupati010/Task7-foodexpress-K8s/README.md

 # Namespace
 - Organizes and isolates all Kubernetes resources within a dedicated namespace.
--

 # ConfigMap
-- Stores **non-sensitive** configuration values that can be updated without changing the applicati
+- Stores **non-sensitive** configuration values that can be updated without changing the application
--

 # 🔐 Secret
 - Stores **sensitive** data such as passwords, usernames, and API keys securely.